Tailgate Safety Talks

 Excavations and trench cave-ins account for a growing number of fatalities and serious injuries in construction.
 Such accidents seldom have a single specific cause.
-Usually, there is a series of separate, yet related causes resulting from such factors.
-With little or no warning, an unsupported improperly shored or sloped trench or excavation wall collapse, trapping the workers below in seconds.
+Usually, there is a series of separate, yet related, causes resulting from such factors.
+With little or no warning, an improperly sloped, shored, or shielded trench or excavation may collapse, trapping the workers below in seconds.

 Active measures on the part of everyone to prevent cave-ins and other job accidents will pay big dividends for everyone.
-The following is an overview of excavation and trench safety basics to make you more aware of their responsibilities when working in, near or around excavations or trenches.
+The following is an overview of excavation and trench safety basics to make you more aware of responsibilities when working in, near, or around excavations or trenches.